MaterSim/PyXtal_FF/docs/_rsts/pages/BACKGROUND.rst

 Background and Theory
 =========================
+The recent emergence of machine learning techniques have greatly influenced methods used in solving problems in material science.
+In particular, constructing a potential energy surface (PES) of a given system is a remarkable task.
+Traditionally, the PES could only be calculated to sufficient accuracy through quantum mechanical simulations based on density functional theory (DFT).
+Even when utilizing supercomputing resources DFT methods still are not feasible for use in many important materials science.
+On the other hand, a force field or interatomic potential method offers an avenue to much faster computations, with a sacrifice in accuracy.
+A potential is fit to DFT and/or experimental data by optimizing the potential parameters to the data which can then be used to compute the potential energy of a system.

+Recently, machine learning based interatomic potentials (MLIAP) have been used to achieve greater accuracies issue while still maintaining costs orders of magnitude less than DFT methods.
+MLIAPs have proven not only to yield nearly quantum mechanic accuracy, but also allows the investigation of materials properties at larger time and size scales with molecular dynamics (MD) simulations.
+MLIAPs are most often fit using linear regression, neural network regression, and Gaussian process regression.

-PyXtal_FF involves two important components: ``crystal descriptors`` and ``force field training``.
-At the current stage, PyXtal_FF have four types of crystal descriptors:
+PyXtalFF involves two important components: descriptors and force field training.
+We focus on four types of descriptors, Behler-Parrinello Symmetry Functions, Embedded Atom Descriptors, SO(4) Bispectrum Components and Smooth SO(3) power spectrum.
+For the force field training.

-- ``Behler-Parrinello``
-- ``embedded atom density``
-- ``SO(4) bispectrum coefficient``
-- ``SO(3) power-spectrum coefficient``

-For the force field training, the code consists of artificial neural network and generalized linear regressions.

-For all of the regression techniques, the force field training involves fitting of energy, force, and optionally stress tensors.
+For all of the regression techniques, the force field training involves fitting of energy, force, and stress simultaneously, although PyXtal_FF allows the fitting of force or stress to be optional.
 The energy can be written in the sum of atomic energies, in which is a functional (:math:`\mathscr{F}`) of the descriptor (:math:`\boldsymbol{X}_i`):

 .. math::

    E_\textrm{total} = \sum_{i=1}^{N} E_i = \sum_{i=1}^{N} \mathscr{F}_i(\boldsymbol{X}_i)

-where the functional represents regression techniques such as neural network or generalized linear regressions.
-In both models, the analytic derivatives can be derived by applying the chain rule to obtain the force at each atomic coordinate, :math:\boldsymbol{r}_m:
+Specifically, the functional represents regression techniques such as neural network or generalized linear regressions.

+Since neural network and generalized linear regressions have well-defined functional forms, analytic derivatives can be derived by applying the chain rule to obtain the force at each atomic coordinate, :math:\boldsymbol{r}_m:

 .. math::

    \boldsymbol{F}_m=-\sum_{i=1}^{N}\frac{\partial \mathscr{F}_i(\boldsymbol{X}_{i})}{\partial \boldsymbol{X}_{i}} \cdot \frac{\partial\boldsymbol{X}_{i}}{\partial \boldsymbol{r}_m}

+Force is an important property to accurately describe the local atomic environment especially in geometry optimization and MD simulation.
 Finally, the stress tensor is acquired through the virial stress relation:

 .. math::